 My Christmas thoughts a year ago were focused on the women in the genealogy that Matthew included in the beginning of his Gospel.
-Tamar, Rahab and Ruth are all stories of redemption foreshadowing the ultimate redemption story when God entered into our story, which is ultimately His story.
-The grand story of global redemption is what we celebrate at Christmastime, and these women are all instrumental in that global redemption story.
+Tamar, Rahab and Ruth are all women whose stories foreshadow the ultimate redemption saga of God entered into our story as human being to redeem the world.
+The grand story of global redemption is what we celebrate at Christmastime, and these women are each instrumental in that global redemption story.

 A total of five women are listed in the patriarchal lineage included at the beginning of Matthew’s Gospel.
 The oddity of including women in a patriarchal lineage bears some investigation.
 Indeed, we find the redemptive theme when we look into it, and, that theme continues with the next woman on the list, but with a twist.

-The twist begins with the fact that the next woman isn’t even named!
+The twist begins with the fact that the next woman isn’t even named.
 The genealogy in Matthew reads like this:

 Boaz the father of Obed, whose mother was Ruth,